The Mystery of Psalm 110

 Mathew 22:46

 As mentioned earlier, we are laying a brief foundation for a “last days study.”
-Hopefully, by this time we are beginning to understand some specifics of God’s plan of redemption.
-He first chose a people group; he then connected those people to the land.
-Further he gave his people sovereign authority in the land and chose a city for himself where he could live with his family.
-In this post we see that enemies have invaded and taken his land and must be vanquished on the “day of his power.”
+Hopefully, by this time, we are beginning to understand some specifics of God’s plan of redemption.
+He first chose a man (family); he then connected that family to the land.
+Further, he gave his people sovereign authority in the land and chose a city for himself where he could live with his family.
+This is the foundation of his eternal kingdom.
+In this post, we saw that enemies have invaded and taken his land, and that they must be vanquished on the “day of his power.”